MicrosoftDocs/learn/learn-pr/wwl-azure/troubleshoot-authentication-access-control/includes/2-troubleshoot-azure-active-directory-authentication.md

 There are several common issues that you should resolve when troubleshooting MFA:

-- You don’t receive a voice call or text message with the verification code.
+- You don't receive a voice call or text message with the verification code.
 If this occurs:

 - Select **Other verification options** and then try again.
 If this succeeds, check that your phone numbers are correct in user settings.